resource0x/concert0x/doodle-script.md

 `motif m: T/-12c(M) +12c(N)` -- markers M and N

-Then you can embellish the note using 'emb' statement referring to the marker.
+Markers are used to program `embellishments` using 'emb' statement.
+E.g the following statement....

 `emb M: T T/-1c T` -- e.g. if T is c4 with duration 24, then it will be replaced with the sequence c4 b3 c4 (each having duration 8);